Alpaca00/tone-track-service/README.md

 ### 🌐 Features

 - **sentiment analysis service**: Accurately determines the sentiment (positive, negative, neutral) of the input text.
+- **flutter app**: A Mobile app that integrates with this service to provide sentiment analysis and handle user diary entries.
-- **tone-track**: The Slack App that integrates with this service to provide sentiment analysis for Slack messages.
+- **slack app**: The Slack App that integrates with this service to provide sentiment analysis for Slack messages.
 - **web interface**: A simple web interface that allows users to interact with the sentiment analysis service.

 **Models supported only english language for now:**
 - **VADER**: A rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.
 - **BERT**: A transformer model that is fine-tuned to perform sentiment analysis on text data.

+[Tone Track](https://github.com/Alpaca00/tone-track-app/releases) - A diary application that analyzes entries based on sentiment analysis, helping users track and understand their emotional states over time.

 ---